HritwikSinghal/Spark-tweet/README.md

 Simply run ```run.sh```. if you want the defaults.
 The defaults are :

-- keywords = "corona bitcoin gaming Android"
+- keywords = "corona bitcoin gaming Android climate cricket"
 - pages = 2 (per keyword)

-Note that this will open the browser window and will kill the app after 2 minutes.
+Note that this will open the browser window and will kill the app after 4 minutes.
 (this will not happen if you use manual run, although you can modify ```run.sh``` to change this behaviour)

 #### 2. Manual run